 One former Penn men's golf coach had strong words to say about that.

-"If the PGA certification is what drives being a good college coach ... then I certainly had no right to win an Ivy League championship," Rob Powelson, who coached at Penn from 2005 to 2007, said.
-“If anyone had all those boxes checked when looking at a qualified candidate to coach Penn golf, Michael Blodgett was that guy.”
+"If the PGA certification is what drives being a good college coach, ... then I certainly had no right to win an Ivy League championship," Rob Powelson, who coached Blodgett when he played for Penn, said.

 Blodgett was most frustrated with Calhoun never asking him about the performance of the team or consulting players or assistant coaches about his on and off-course efforts.